jahwi/bget/docs/readme.txt

 BGET -list -server -usebits
 BGET -upgrade -usecurl
 BGET -info -usejs test

+TROUBLESHOOTING
+[1] If the download methods fail and you're sure there's an internet connection, it is possible your Antivirus software is blocking it.
+This can be solved bt whitelisting Bget's path.

 Contact
 If you're having an issue with bget, would like to submit a script or just want to chat (jk, we're boring people), contact us at batchget [at] gmail [dot com]